 Acupuncture can also be used with regular medical treatments to help alleviate many other conditions.
 Given the evidence of its effectiveness, acupuncture is increasingly being incorporated into mainstream health care as a complementary therapy.

-may worsen after the first or second treatment.
-This is an indication that the acupuncture treatment is beginning to work.
-Some people experience a sense of deep relaxation and will feel the need to nap during or after a treatment, while others may feel a boost of energy.
+may worsen after the first or second treatment, this may be an indication that the treatment is beginning to work.
+Many people experience a sense of relation and will nap during the treatment, while others feel a boost of energy.